River-Mochi/CS2-Templates/QuickStart.md

-﻿# ⚡ Quick Start — CS2 Modding by RiverMochi
+﻿# ⚡ Quick Start — CS2 Modding by River-Mochi

 Welcome!
 This is a tiny starter template for Cities: Skylines II mods.
 It opens in **Visual Studio 2022**, builds a `.dll`, and shows a **sample Options UI** (checkbox, dropdown, buttons, friendly text).